brewlabs/sendpress/readme.txt

 * Email HTML filter
 * Fixed for confirmation link in href
 * Fixed a few typos
+* Remove all custom post type posts on uninstall

 = 0.9.1 - 2013.2.3 =
 * Fix for cron not sending on some hosts